carpentries/governance/minutes/2020/EC-minutes-2020-08-21.md

 * Succession planning should be a deliberate, sustained, and on-going activity - not a one-time effort -- involving both the identification and advancement of individuals within our organization and individuals from outside The Carpentries

 ### 20/44 Executive Council 2020 project planning progress
-* Each project group should review and report its output on a monthly basis; we will revise all projects next EC meeting
+* Each project group should review and report its output on a monthly basis; we will revise all projects next Executive Council meeting

 ### Non-verbal updates